 For if you forgive others their trespasses, your heavenly Father will also forgive you; but if you do not forgive others, neither will your Father forgive your trespasses.

-Each Lent we make an extra effort to ponder God's word.
-Taking God's word to heart is a lifelong task.
-This cycle of life is symbolized by rain and snow, falling from the sky and soaking the earth, then rising towards heaven as bushes and trees.
-Divine inspiration is the rain and snow, our inspired lives are the bushes and trees.
-This image concludes the great section of Isaiah 40-55, some of the most sublime literature of the Old Testament.
-The lines of this exalted poem show all the hallmarks of human genius, well trained and carefully exercised.
-They seethe with hopes and ideals, with courage and persistence, calling us to trust in God.
-The author of this sublime poetry was "Second Isaiah" the great unknown genius of the Old Testament.
+During Lent we renew an attentive listening to the word of God in Sacred Scripture.
+Taking the message of the Bible to heart is a lifelong task.
+Today’s reading from Isaiah symbolizes the cycle of life in the rain and snow that fall from the sky and moisten the earth, giving life to all plants and trees.
+Divine inspiration is like the rain and the snow, and the new life arising in the plants and trees represents our newly-inspired lives.
+This vibrant, living image concludes the great second section of Isaiah (chapters 40-55), regarded by many as the most sublime literature of the Old Testament.
+This poetry bubbles with hopes and ideals, calling us to trust in God.
+The author was “Second Isaiah” the greatest literary genius of the Old Testament.

-In those second set of petitions, the Lord's Prayer teaches us to focus on ourselves not as individuals but as members of a community.
-It is a prayer that speaks of 'our. needs rather than just 'my. concerns.
-In praying those petitions, I pray not just for myself but for others.
-We pray the Lord's prayer as members of a community of faith.
-True prayer is always a going out of ourselves towards God and towards others.
+He wants us to broaden our focus from just our personal needs and pray as members of a community.
+It is a prayer that speaks of OUR needs rather than just MY needs.
+We intercede not just for ourselves but for others.
+We pray the Lord’s prayer as members of a living community of faith and love.